-- When you receive your confirmation email from TMU© (check your junk/spam mail) that your account has been created, sign in to your account, update your password, and complete/review your demographic information. - If you attempt to complete your TMU© account and get an error message, you will need to send an encrypted email to minnesota@hdmaster.com or fax (406)442-3357 a copy of your social security card and a US-issued form of identification or driver's license. - REMINDER: If you are sending personal information via email, please make sure the email is encrypted before sending it.
+- When you receive your confirmation email from TMU© (check your junk/spam mail) that your account has been created, sign in to your account, update your password, and complete/review your demographic information. - If you attempt to complete your TMU© account and get an error message, you will need to submit the DEMOGRAPHIC CHANGE/CORRECTION REQUEST FORM (including uploading an image of your social security card and a US-issued form of identification or driver's license), in TMU© by clicking on APPLICATIONS on the main Minnesota or Minnesota In-Facility web pages (before you sign in to your TMU© account), then click on APPLY next to the DEMOGRAPHIC CHANGE/CORRECTION REQUEST FORM.

 If you do not know your Email or Username and Password, enter your email address and click "Forgot Your Password?"
 You will be asked to re-enter your email, and a 'reset password link' will be sent to your email (see instructions under 'Forgot your Password and Recover your Account').
-If you cannot sign in for any reason, contact D&SDT-Headmaster at (800)393-8664.
+If you cannot sign in, contact D&SDT-Headmaster at (800)393-8664.